expo/expo/docs/pages/versions/v33.0.0/sdk/permissions.md

 ### `Permissions.SYSTEM_BRIGHTNESS`

-The permissions type for changing brighness of the screen
+The permissions type for changing brightness of the screen

 ## Android: permissions equivalents inside `app.json`